 Trauma Education Essentials Inc. was formed in 2017 by Dr. Colin Ross and Dr. Dana Ross, who are both psychiatrists, and also father and daughter.
-Its purpose is to provide trauma-focused educational webinars, online courses, and workshops to health professionals and organizations.
+Its purpose is to provide trauma-focused educational webinars and online courses to health professionals and organizations.
 The founders have focused on teaching, training and education in their careers, through direct in-house education of students, interns, residents, and professionals, and through public speaking and writing.

 Trauma Education Essentials combines expertise, convenience, and value all on one educational platform.
 If you are a student, an emerging professional, or a seasoned clinician looking to further enhance your skills, come and join our growing community by registering for one of our events!